IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 ## Surface

-When designing the surface I went for a cartoon look and colorful with a fun text font to match the the game
+When designing the surface I went for a cartoon look and colorful with a fun text font to match the game

 ### Font

-the font I used was Shantell Sans
+The font I used was Shantell Sans

 ![Font](./assets/docs/font.png)